doublebyte1/DA-ppt/slides.md

 - Data for the entire UK

 --
-## What changed in these 20 yeards?
+## What changed in these 20 years?

 - Availability of data.<!-- .element: class="fragment" -->
 - New technological challenges.<!-- .element: class="fragment" -->